dpa-newslab/metadata-as-a-service/README.md

 ## Background

 News agencies face a huge legacy problem.
-Although better technologies have been available for years, most of the times their stories are stored and delivered in a capability-poor format conceived before in the last century, hostile to hyperlinks, only to be processed by poorly standardized, slow-release-cycle legacy systems.
-A human copy-and-pasting plain text is often part of the workflow, making the automatic application of updates and corrections impossible.
+Although better technologies have been available for years, most of the times news agencies' stories are stored and delivered in a capability-poor format conceived when teletype machines were the means of getting stories around the gloube in the last century.
+A format hostile to hyperlinks, that will then be processed by poorly standardized, slow-release-cycle legacy systems.
+A human copy-and-pasting plain text is often part of this workflow, making the automatic application of updates and corrections impossible.
 (More generally, editorial content management systems tend to have the same limitations, regardless of the use of news agency material)

-This whole ecosystem is not build to easily accomodate new metadata needed for transparency.
+This whole ecosystem is not build to easily accomodate new metadata needed for the kind of transparency that can help make news more trustworthy.

 ## A new channel for Metadata